tigerkelly/fbcurses/README.md

 `fbInit` automatically installs `SIGINT`, `SIGTERM`, and `SIGHUP` handlers plus an `atexit` callback.
-If the process is killed or crashes, terminal raw mode is restored and the cursor is re-enabled — the console is always left in a usable state.
+If the process is killed or crashes, terminal raw mode is restored, the cursor is re-enabled, and the original screen contents are restored — the console is always left in a usable state.

 ---